 Lack of definitive research

-There are many studies currently under way to link the use of flaxseed oil with positive health benefits, but there is no standard use of the supplement.
+to link the use of flaxseed oil with positive health benefits, but there is no standard use of the supplement.
 Discuss with your doctor the benefits of flaxseed oil for your health before trying it out.
 You should also discuss the length of time it’s healthy to use it as well as a recommended dosage.

 Quality can vary